-The Honours program consists of seven mandatory modules, one field school, and ~12 weeks allocated for work on a research project.
-Most modules consist of two weeks teaching and are examined in the form assignments and a 2h theory exam for each module.
-In 2015 we offer courses on Hydrothermal ore deposits, Metamorphic Petrology, Sedimentology, Magmatic ores, Exploration Techniques, and an extended Field School module.
-Additional courses may be offered in a given year.
+The Honours program consists of five mandatory modules, one field school, and ~12-18 weeks allocated for work on a research project.
+Most modules consist of three weeks teaching and are examined in the form assignments and a 2h theory exam for each module.
+In 2024 we offer courses on Sedimentology, Metamorphic Petrology, Modern Mapping Techniques, Geotechnical Engineering, Structural Geology and Mineral Chemistry, Magmatic Ores, and a two-week Field School module.
 The scheduling of the modules can be obtained from the teaching plan that is uploaded on the Geology Department's website.

 Each course topic will comprise lectures, seminars, assignments, practical work, and reading.
 At Honours level, students are expected to take greater responsibility for their own knowledge and intellectual development, and the emphasis is placed on reading and self-learning.
 Students are expected to complete all essential work pertaining to each course within the scheduled timetable.
 Late submissions will attract a penalty (typical penalties are 5% off per day late).
-Furthermore, absolutely no course material will be accepted for marking once the next course has begun!
+Furthermore, no course material will be accepted for marking once the next course has begun!
 Honours students will also be developing group work and responsibility skills (and earning money) through assisting with undergraduate teaching, by working as teaching assistants throughout the year.